ibm-cloud-docs/Cloudant/api/advanced.md

 {: #-post-database-_revs_diff-}

-When supplied with a set of document revision IDs, the `/$DATABASE/_revs_diff` endpoint returns the subset of those that do not correspond to revisions stored in the database.
+When supplied with a set of document revision IDs, the `/$DATABASE/_revs_diff` endpoint returns a subset of those document revision IDs that do not correspond to revisions stored in the database.

 The list of document revision IDs is supplied in a JSON document, similar to the following example: